Fractional Loop Group and Twisted K-Theory: Twisted K-theory and the group

-The Lie algebra cohomology of any Lie algebra, with coefficients in the module of smooth functions on the simple compact Lie group $G$, is by definition the same as the de Rham cohomology of $G.$ We apply this to the loop group $LG$ together with the fact that the standard central extension of $L\frak g,$ when viewed as a left invariant 2-form on $LG,$ generates $H^2(LG, \mathbb R).$ Thus the Lie algebra cohomology of $L\frak g$ with coefficients in the module of smooth functions on $LG$ is one dimensional.
+We apply this to the loop group $LG$ together with the fact that the standard central extension of $L\frak g,$ when viewed as a left invariant 2-form on $LG,$ generates $H^2(LG, \mathbb R).$ Thus the Lie algebra cohomology of $L\frak g$ with coefficients in the module of smooth functions on $LG$ is one dimensional.

 By the Lemma 6.2 we have

 \begin{lemma} For a simple compact Lie group $G$ the Lie algebra cohomology in degree 2 of $L^c\frak{g}$ with coefficients in the module of smooth functions on $L^cG$ (with respect to the Banach manifold structure) is one dimensional and the class of a cocycle is fixed by the restriction to the smooth version $LG.$ \end{lemma}